Woman sitting in grass reading a book

 What is Hobo Day?

-After more than 100 years, SDSU and the Brookings community still finds itself in the land of Hobos for the annual homecoming celebration during the SDSU Football game at Dana J. Dykehouse Stadium.
+After more than 100 years, SDSU and the Brookings community still finds itself in the land of Hobos for the annual homecoming celebration during the SDSU football game at Dana J. Dykhouse Stadium.
 Students celebrate a month in advance by withholding from shaving.
 The rest of the students, alumni, and staff celebrate by putting on their best plaid and tattered jeans to live the hobo way for this one day event.
 The first Hobo Day celebration took place back in 1912.

 More Questions?